Affiliated Workshop — Eurocrypt 2026

 An exciting trend in cryptographic research is the development of cryptographic primitives of very low complexity.
 While low-complexity cryptography typically focuses on “simple” cryptographic primitives — e.g., one-way functions (OWFs), pseudorandom generators (PRGs) or functions (PRFs), collision-resistance hash functions (CRHs), etc. — the impact of these results is arguably most profound in the design of modern, high-powered cryptography.
 For example, constructions of indistinguishability obfuscation rely on local PRGs, and secure multiparty computation relies on simple PRGs/PRFs to allow for efficient distributed evaluation, such as in the context of oblivious PRFs or pseudorandom correlation generators/functions.
 Low-complexity cryptographic constructions also play important roles in (fast) fully homomorphic encryption and zero-knowledge proofs.

-Confirmed speakers are Benny Applebaum, Marshall Ball, Youlong Ding, Lorenzo Grassi, Yuval Ishai, and Simona Samardjiska.
+Confirmed speakers are Youlong Ding, Lorenzo Grassi, Yuval Ishai, Simona Samardjiska and Kel Zin Tan.

 Registration